Social Icons

 Directed by James Gunn

-This is the fifteenth film in the Marvel Cinematic Universe and is based on Marvel superhero team, Guardians of the Galaxy.
+This is the fifteenth film in the Marvel Cinematic Universe and is based on the Marvel superhero team, Guardians of the Galaxy.
 The movie features the characters Peter Quill (Chris Pratt), Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket (Bradley Cooper), and Baby Groot (Vin Diesel).

-Here in the movie the living planet Ego is said to be Quill's father.
-Ego is an immortal Celestial consciousness that learned to manipulate the things around him to form a planet over his consciousness.
+In the movie, however, the living planet Ego is revealed to be Quill’s father.
+Ego is an immortal Celestial consciousness that learned to manipulate matter around him to form a planet over his consciousness.
+He went further to create a humanoid version of himself, which he uses to travel the universe in search of his purpose.